geshan/geshan.github.com/source/_posts/2019-11-23-how-to-use-docker-multi-stage-build.markdown

 ---
 layout: post
-title: "How to use docker multi-stage build to create optimal containers for dev and production"
+title: "How to use docker multi-stage build to create optimal images for dev and production"
 date: 2019-11-25 15:33:44 +0000
 comments: true
 categories: